karenlo08/Face-Detector-Smart-Lock/README.md

 * Dlib face_recognition - Well documented library with face recognition algorithms, it allows the user to easily implement face detection, face recognition and even real-time face tracking from the command line.

 ## 1. Face Detection
-Face detection system uses embedded machine learning models (Haar Cascade Classifier) and algorithms (HOG, Face Landmarks) to determine the presence and location of faces in a still image or video frame.
+A face detection system uses embedded machine learning models (Haar Cascade Classifier) and algorithms (HOG, Face Landmarks) to determine the presence and location of faces in a still image or video frame.
 It detects where in the image those  are situated and it places a bounding box around them.

 ### 1.A Haar Cascade Classifier
 From OpenCV documentation: